-- Create direct access to the Whole Foods property and make a pedestrian connection to River Road. - Cross River Road and travel on Ridgefield Road to Westbard Avenue on foot or bike lanes.
+- Access the Whole Foods property and make a pedestrian connection to River Road. - Follow the Willett Branch stream outside of the stream and flood plain buffer - to River Road.
+When the Whole Foods site redevelops, a hardsurface spur trail connection should be built.
+(See map of Westbard Proposed Parks, Trails and Open Spaces.) - Cross River Road and travel on Ridgefield Road to Westbard Avenue on foot or bike lanes.